SidP919/Web-Development/README.md

 # Web-Development
-This repository showcases my journey to be a MERN-Full-Stack Web Developer.
+This repository showcases my journey to be a Full-Stack Web Developer.
 I have added all the code from the lectures I learned from and also the code for all the Projects I made during this journey.
 Please check out the Lectures and Assignments(Projects/Apps) I developed in action at https://sidp919.github.io/Web-Development/

 Completion Status - In Progress